nasa/isaac/dense_map/geometry_mapper/readme.md

     roslaunch isaac isaac_astrobee.launch llp:=disabled nodes:=framestore \
       streaming_mapper:=true output:=screen

+Wait until it finishes forming the texture model, which may take 30 seconds on more.

+Ensure that the ASTROBEE_ROBOT name is correct above.

-This will load the mesh produced by the geometry mapper from
+This node will load the mesh produced by the geometry mapper from

     $ISAAC_WS/src/isaac/resources/geometry/${ASTROBEE_WORLD}.ply

+If an updated geometry mapper mesh exists, it should be copied to that location first.

 It will listen to the robot body pose being published at: